Meanderings of an Londoneering Castaway.

 Urg... and so London continues to sink further into the swamp of political and development lunacy.
 But what can you do?
 They are all untouchable, and answerable to nobody.
 Its a horrible world to live in.
 Just listen to them go on in the media.
 "Crime is actually falling" said the London politico.
 "Real crime is actually down, so all these myths about crime are wrong".
 We are expected to listen to this hogwash with an interested and excited demeanor, and then go and vote for them in the next election.
 Meanwhile, and in the real world, we are beseiged by all the worlds villains, who have come to London to rob and murder us all.
 The police do nothing.
 Only last week, another kid shot dead by little gangsters.
 They are allowed to behave exactly as they please, and then plead 'poverty' in court.
 I think that it's only going to get worse...

 The London streets are alive with the filth of society, and at every few paces, a 'normal' person is escaping from their evils.
-Street robbers, beggars, care in the community, drug addicts, drunks, and just general bad behaviour that so many think is 'cool'.
+Street robbers, beggars, drug addicts, drunks, and just general bad behaviour that so many think is 'cool'.
 Good behaviour is frowned upon.
 Your have to hope you get home without being knifed or shot.
 Oh, I must remember that crime rates are actually 'falling', so obviously this is all an illusion or mirage.
 Maybe it is me who is the problem.

 Meanwhile, as the old Baltic Exchange is packed up and shipped to Estonia, we have to take this on board, and any fine building which is destroyed by developers could be taken down, packed up, and shipped out to a new London, somewhere in the world.
 There, we can create a town guarded 24 hours from developer scum who might want to send in the bulldozers.
 One such candidate for reassembling is the mightiest of all cafes: The New Piccadilly Cafe, now serving it's last fry-up before getting flattened.
 Surely this wonderful little place could be carefully taken down and restored somewhere in the world?
 It's such a beautiful place.
 How could they possible destroy it?
 If only those Estonian business people could save all our betrayed buildings, then we could save so much architecture for the future.
 I dont care where it's relocated, as long as it's saved, although I wish they would leave things alone in the first place.
 What can we do to fight back?